CAG9/Airflow-Playground/README.md

 # Airflow Playground

-The primary goal of this repo is to store and track my progress in mastering Airflow concepts, including:
+The primary goal of this repository is to store and track my progress in mastering Airflow concepts, including:

 DAG Development: Creating and structuring various types of workflows.